W427697/Discord-/README.md

   </a>
 </p>

-[Storybook](https://storybook.js.org) is a development environment for UI components.
+<p align="center">Storybook is a development environment for UI components.<br/>
-It allows you to browse a component library, view the different states of each component, and interactively develop and test components.
-Find out more at https://storybook.js.org.
+It allows you to browse a component library, view the different states of each component, and interactively develop and test components.<br/>Find out more at https://storybook.js.org.</p>

 <center>
   <img src="https://raw.githubusercontent.com/storybookjs/storybook/main/media/storybook-intro.gif" width="100%" />